2DegreesInvesting/practices/git.md

 it easier for other developers to understand the changes and roll them back if something went wrong.
 You can avoid sharing unwanted changes via .gitignore.
 If you can’t succinctly describe what the commit is doing in a few words, then it is likely too big.
+Small commits are easier to review, and easier to merge because they offer fewer opportunities for conflicts.

 See also: